codecheckers/codecheckers.github.io/index.md

 1. Workflows must be auditable.
 1. Open by default and transitional by disposition.

+The principles can be implemented in different [processes](/process/), one of which is the [CODECHECK community workflow](/guide/community-workflow-overview).
 **If you want to get involved as a codechecker in the community, or if you want to apply the CODECHECK principles in your journal or conference, please take a look at the [Get Involved](/get-involved) page.**

 To **stay in touch** with the project, follow us on social media at **<https://fediscience.org/@codecheck>**.